-Domestic violence is often thought of as being mainly about physical abuse of a woman by her male partner, however, domestic violence can be any behaviour used to exert POWER and CONTROL over a person through fear.
+Domestic violence is often thought of as being mainly about physical abuse of a female by her male partner, but domestic violence can be any behaviour used to exert POWER and CONTROL over a person through fear.
 Domestic and family violence takes place in the context of an intimate partner relationship; against a previous intimate partner, within a family relationship, or in an informal care relationship.

-Types of domestic and family violence behaviours include: Financial abuse, stalking, verbal abuse, sexual abuse, spiritual/cultural abuse, damage to personal property, digital abuse, social abuse and psychological/emotional abuse.
+Types of domestic and family violence behaviours include: Financial abuse, stalking, verbal abuse, sexual abuse, spiritual/cultural abuse, damage to personal property, technological abuse, also known as digital abuse, social abuse and psychological/emotional abuse.

-Can be direct assaults on the body using objects or weapons; assault on children, being denied access to your home, deprivation of sleep or food.
+Can be direct assaults on the body using objects or weapons; scratching, pulling out your hair, spitting on you, burning you, assault on children, being denied access to your home, deprivation of sleep or food.

 Constant put-downs, ridicule, name calling, humiliation in public or in private and insults around sexuality, body image, intelligence or parenting skills.

 Systematically controlling who you see, who you speak to or receive phone calls, messages or email from, where you go so that you become socially or geographically isolated from other people.

 Refusing you access to money especially where the money is legally due to you, accumulating debt in your name, or preventing you from seeking or keeping employment.
 More

 Using physical strength or violence to intimidate you by causing or threatening to cause damage to your property or valuables.

 Behaviour and / or comments and taunts to undermine your sense of self, your personal security or which are likely to impose a sense of vulnerability around your personal safety or mental health and wellbeing.
 More